anthony-linaro/shrinkwrap/documentation/overview.rst

 Configs are defined in YAML and can easily be composed and extended using the built-in layering system.

-See :ref:`userguide/quickstart:Quick Start Guide` to get up and running.
+See :doc:`userguide/quickstart` to get up and running.

 ********
 Features